Ptujec/LaunchBar/Color-Actions/README.md

 This action extracts color codes (hex and rgba) from a website and puts them in a local HTML file.
 You can:

 - Copy a color value by clicking on it.
-- Import the whole palette as a list to the system color picker. (**Note:** Unfortunately new lists will not appear in the color picker automatically.
-Either restart the app you are using or click the little `…` icon, choose `open` and select the .clr file from `~/Library/Colors`.)
+- Import the whole palette as a list to the system color picker.
 - Browse files (with `space`).
 - Choose a browser in which the files should be opened (with `option` + `enter`).